wavegate/obsidian_vault/Neuroengineering/EFS.md

 - Tip of probe can be a hook that grabs to wires or can remove it to probe different parts of circuit
 - Plots voltage change over time
 - Can adjust x (time) and y (voltage) scales using knobs
-- Scope ground is connected to earth through power cord
+- Scope ground is connected to earth through power cord which is eventually shorted to the neutral.
+If I accidentally connected the scope ground to the live wire I short the power lines.
+Can use adapt
 # What does electrical stimulation do to the bath?
 # What is the structure of the DRG organ?
 # What happens at the cell membrane?